Sea-based X-band radar: Operational history

-The SBX deployed in 2006.
-The ship has spent time for maintenance and repair at Pearl Harbor, Hawaii several times, including 170 days in 2006, 63 days in 2007, 63 days in 2008, 177 days in 2009, and 51 days in 2010.
-When not at Hawaii, the SBX has been on operational deployments in the Pacific, including the waters off Alaska.
-The ship has not moored at Alaska, in spite of the construction of a $26 million, eight-point mooring chain system installed in 2007 in Adak's Kuluk Bay.
+The SBX was deployed in 2006.
+The ship has spent time for maintenance and repair at Pearl Harbor, Hawaii, several times, including 170 days in 2006, 63 days in 2007, 63 days in 2008, 177 days in 2009, and 51 days in 2010.
+When not in Hawaii, the SBX has been on operational deployments in the Pacific, including the waters off Alaska.
+The ship has not moored in Alaska, despite the construction of an eight-point, $26 million mooring chain system installed in 2007 in Adak's Kuluk Bay.
 On 23 June 2009, the SBX was moved to offshore Hawaii in response to a potential North Korean missile launch.
 Between 2009 and 2010, the vessel spent 396 continuous days at sea.

 The SBX failed during a flight test on 31 January 2010, designated FTG-06.
 The test was a simulation of a North Korean or Iranian missile launch.
 The test failure arose from two factors, the first being that algorithms in the SBX radar software (designed to filter out extraneous information from the target scene) were left disengaged for the test, and the second was a mechanical failure in a thruster on the kill vehicle.

-During flight test FTG-06a on 15 December 2010, the SBX performed as expected, but intercept of the target missile was again not achieved.
+During flight test FTG-06a on 15 December 2010, the SBX performed as expected, but the target missile was again not intercepted.

-In May 2011, the SBX-1 entered Vigor Shipyard (formerly the Todd Pacific Shipyard) in Seattle for a $27 million upgrade and maintenance work by contractor Boeing.
+In May 2011, the SBX-1 entered Vigor Shipyards (formerly the Todd Pacific Shipyard) in Seattle for a $27 million upgrade and maintenance work by contractor Boeing.
 The work was completed in about three months and in August 2011, SBX-1 departed Seattle for deployment.